nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 ### Setting the tables

 1. Test case: `settables 10x4,2,2,1`<br>
-   Expected: Status message says 7 tables are set and all reservations are removed.
+   Expected: Result display shows 7 tables are set and all reservations are removed.

 2. Test case: `settables 10x0`/`settables 0x10`/`settables 0`/`settables abc`<br>
    Expected: No tables set.
-Error details are shown in the status message
+Error details shown in the result display, with a result message `Invalid Command Format! ...`

 ### Checking for reservations